Bayesian Covariate-Dependent Graph Learning with a Dual Group Spike-and-Slab Prior: Introduction

-Precision-on-scalar regression models are characterised by an ultra-dimensional parameter space, which can be viewed according to more than one grouping direction, e.g. node or covariate.
+Precision-on-scalar regression models are characterised by an ultra high-dimensional parameter space, which can be viewed according to more than one grouping direction, e.g. node or covariate.
 It is desirable to have both node-level and covariate-level group sparsity, in addition to individual (local) level sparsity.
 This simultaneous sparsity at the local level and the two group levels is crucial for interpretable graphical models, particularly in the presence of many nodes and covariates.
-The majority of the existing works on heterogeneous graphs fail to model such structured sparsity, as they typically group parameters in one direction only, and there is a lack of efficient estimation strategies with easy parameter tuning to address the daunting computational challenges.
+The majority of the existing works on heterogeneous graphs fail to model such structured sparsity, as they typically group parameters in one direction only or focus on local sparsity without grouping structure, and there is a lack of efficient estimation strategies to address the daunting computational challenges.
 Also, in the work of \cite{Zhang2022}, the authors use lasso and group lasso to induce covariate-level sparsity by imposing node-level sparsity.
 However, relying on one group level to induce the sparsity of another restricts the ability to flexibly capture interactions between the two group levels.
-Here, we introduce a novel dual-group spike-and-slab prior as a general framework to encode group sparsity at both the covariate and the node level.
-At the covariate level, we allow for group (global) and individual (local) sparsity.
-Even though this general prior is complementary to a wide range of existing priors and empowers them into dual-group variants, modeling the two grouping directions in the context of graphical models has distinct challenges.
-To this end, we propose to use particular choices tailored to each grouping direction, leading to a dual-group spike-and-slab prior well suited for graphical models.
-We complete our proposed modeling construction with tuning-free posterior sampling, that aids model interpretability.
 Overall, we are not aware of any work in the Bayesian literature addressing multiple covariates with the aforementioned structured sparsity.
-Through simulation studies, we demonstrate that the proposed model outperforms the method of \cite{Zhang2022} in its accuracy of graph recovery.
-We also compare performances to the Bayesian sparse group selection method of \cite{Xu2015}.